EdVieira/EasyGeppy/README.md

-# SimpleGeppy
+# EasyGeppy

-SimpleGeppy is an easy to use interface for Geppy (https://github.com/ShuhuaGao/geppy)
+EasyGeppy is an easy to use interface for Geppy (https://github.com/ShuhuaGao/geppy)